Inside: These are the 8 best places to see sunflower fields in Maryland and Northern Virginia.

-The Maryland Agricultural Resource Council (MARC) in Cockeysville, MD started planting sunflower fields a few years ago, and they celebrate the occasion with lovely pick your own fields and a Sunflower Soiree.
+The Maryland Agricultural Resource Council (MARC) in Cockeysville, MD started planting sunflower fields a few years ago, and they celebrate the occasion with lovely pick your own fields.
 Here is what you need to know if you decide to go:

 - Peak bloom last year was the last week of July, with sunflowers still being quite pretty the first week on August.